quiltdata/quilt/docs/technical-reference.md

 ### Network
 ![](imgs/aws-diagram-network.png)
-* ECS services (e.g., Catalog, Identity Server) run in two availability zones with separate private subnets.
+- Amazon Elastic Container Services (ECS) services (e.g., Catalog, Identity Server) run in two Availability Zones (AZ) with one of the following (depending on your AWS network configuration):
+  - Public subnets (one in each AZ)
+  - VPC endpoints
+  - NAT gateway (in a public subnet)
-* Amazon RDS (Postgres) stores stack configuration settings only.
+- Amazon RDS (Postgres) stores stack configuration settings only.
 It is deployed in a multi-AZ configuration for high availability.
-* Security groups and NACLs restrict access to the greatest degree possible, by only allowing necessary traffic.
+- Security groups and NACLs restrict access to the greatest degree possible, by only allowing necessary traffic.

 ### Sizing